2019 Annual Report

 PERCENTAGE OF HOUSEHOLDS TREATING WATER PRIOR TO DRINKING

 Investing in the long-term impact of nutrition security

 Adequate nutrition during the first 1,000 days between conception and a child’s 2nd birthday is one of the best investments in a child’s health, education, and wellness.

-Lwala provides preventative support to all pregnant women and young children, screens for vulnerability, and provides a holistic package of support to get families on a long-term path to nutrition security.
+Lwala provides preventative support to all pregnant and breastfeeding women, young children, and people living with HIV and other chronic illnesses.
+We screen individuals for vulnerability and provide a holistic package of support to get families on a long-term path to nutrition security.